 To edit a range of fill colors:

-- Click the Fill header to open the Fill dialog, wherein you can edit all levels of the fill color
+- Click the Fill header to open the Fill dialog box where you can customize colors for the selected levels.

 Color Generation by Interpolation

 ||Select this radio button to select a minimum level fill color (From) and a maximum level fill color (To), and to fill the levels between these extremes with a linear mix of the two colors.